j-shelfwood/prj-php-lmstudio/README.md

 # LMStudio PHP

-A PHP package for integrating with LMStudio’s local API.
+A PHP package for integrating with LMStudio's local API.
 This library allows you to interact with LMStudio via both OpenAI‑compatible endpoints (/v1) and the new LM Studio REST API endpoints (/api/v0).
 It supports chat and text completions, embeddings, tool calls (including streaming responses), and is designed with dependency injection in mind.

 ## Features